Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • We welcome many considerations about accessibility issues on B&H buses.
 Also continued opening of rail ticket offices.

 • Need bus along seafront.
-Older people, and other with with mobility issues are excluded from vibrant hubs of central seafront areas
+Older people, and other with mobility issues are excluded from vibrant hubs of central seafront areas

-• Too long distances between bus stops , especially from Old Steine to St. Peters Church- renders North Laines inaccessible.
+• Too long distances between bus stops, especially from Old Steine to St. Peters Church- renders North Laines inaccessible.
 Also Churchill Sq to Waitrose on Western Rd renders shops along that stretch inaccessible.

 • Concern about new seafront cycle paths reducing access by car and permanently ruling it out as a bus route?